5monkeys/django-bananas/README.rst

 ``drf`` extra when installing ``dev``.

-To get started, setup a virtualenv and then install test requirements and run tests and checks on Python 3.9/Django 3.1 with:
+To get started, setup a virtualenv and then install test requirements and run tests and typehints on Python 3.14/Django 6.0 with:

 .. code-block:: bash

     python3 -m pip install -e .[test]
-    TOXENV=py39-django31,checks python3 -m tox
+    TOXENV=py314-django60,type-check python3 -m tox

 You can install development requirements into your virtualenv.
 Linting and formatting uses pre-commit which you could also install on a system level.